xjtang/NRT_Validation/validation_protocol.md

 3. Use preview images to see what class it begins as (2012).
 4. Use preview image to see what class it ends as.
 5. Define the class of this sample pixel.
-  i.
-If stable class, write down Ref_Code, Ref_Class, Note, and Confidence.
+  - If stable class, write down Ref_Code, Ref_Class, Note, and Confidence.
-  ii.
-If change class, find last forest, first non-forest, and first clear in Landsat previews.
+  - If change class, find last forest, first non-forest, and first clear in Landsat previews.
-  iii.
-Use Google Earth with KML to find detail about change if needed.
+  - Use Google Earth with KML to find detail about change if needed.
 6. Look to see if the change expanded, record date if it does.
 7. Use MODIS previews or images to narrow down the change date (if possible).
 8. Write down inclusion based on last image.